brownsugar/kart-patcher/README.md

  - **Portable**
    - Single executable without installation needed.
  - **More than just a patcher**
-   - Support fresh game client installation too.
+   - Support fresh game client installation, client repair and also registry fixing.

 ## Core features